-Your mentee may get support from a variety of people such as your manager and Autotech Academy's national careers manager.
-All those who give support need to be clear about their roles at the outset.
+Your mentee may get support from a variety of people such as your manager and Autotech Academy's team.
+All those who give support need to be clear about their roles from the outset.

 Your role as a mentor

 Your mentee's interests are paramount in your mentoring relationship.
 You are there to: